 CI301 Clinic Internship Level III

-Units 10.0 didactic

-Hours 200 academic

-Format In Person

-Prerequisite CI201, One of OM411 - 414, Two of HB311 - 314, AC411 - 412, BS311 - 313, One of WM311 - 313
+Prerequisite CPX, CGE, CI201, One of OM411 - 414, Two of HB311 - 314, AC411 - 412, BS311 - 313, One medicine under the supervision of clinic supervisor.

-Description Level III internship consists of 200 hours of independent practice of acupuncture and East Asian medicine under the supervision of clinic supervisor.
 Interns complete a clinical impression and EAM diagnosis, as noted in Level II internship, for concurrence by the clinic supervisor.
 A treatment approach is recommended for concurrence by clinic supervisor, after which acupuncture, or other modalities are employed to treat the condition.
 The clinic supervisor is not required to observe the actual diagnosis or treatment but must be near the location where the patient is being treated.
 Interns are required to consult with the assigned clinic supervisor before and after each treatment.